Desuetude: United States law

 This holding was reaffirmed in 2003 in State ex rel.
 Canterbury v.
 Blake, 584 S.E.2d 512 (W. Va.
 2003).

-While it may not be a violation of due process to enforce a desuetudinal law, the fact that a law has long gone unenforced may present a bar to standing in a suit to prevent its future enforcement.
+Though there is no barrier to prosecutors (or other responsible officials) beginning enforcement of a long-disregarded law anew, the fact that a law has long gone unenforced may present a bar to standing in a suit to prevent its future enforcement.
 In Poe v.
 Ullman, the Supreme Court refused to hear a challenge to Connecticut's ban on birth control, writing:

 The undeviating policy of nullification by Connecticut of its anti-contraceptive laws throughout all the long years that they have been on the statute books bespeaks more than prosecutorial paralysis ...
 "Deeply embedded traditional ways of carrying out state policy ..." – or not carrying it out – "are often tougher and truer law than the dead words of the written text."

-Shortly thereafter, Connecticut's birth control law was enforced, and struck down, in Griswold v.
+Shortly thereafter, Connecticut's birth control law was again enforced, giving a plaintiff standing to have it struck down in Griswold v.
 Connecticut.